Container Handling Under SAC Code 996711

 The table below explains the current GST rate applicable to SAC code 996711 for typical supporting transport and warehousing services.

-| 996711 | Container handling services | 18% with ITC | 18% with ITC | Supporting services in transport like container handling have been at 18% with ITC; the logistics rationalisation does not propose a different slab.
-They remain standard-rated at 18%. |
+Supporting services in transport like container handling have been at 18% with ITC; the logistics rationalisation does not propose a different slab.
+They remain standard-rated at 18%.

 When issuing invoices under this SAC code, service providers should clearly show the service value, the GST rate and tax amount so that clients can book the expense and claim input tax credit correctly.
 The same SAC code and rate should be used consistently in GSTR 1 and GSTR 3B to keep GST records clear and easy to justify during assessment.

-Explore Other SAC Codes Under 9967
+Explore More SAC Codes Under 9967

 Logistics and warehousing businesses should select the SAC code that most closely matches the main service they provide.
 Using the correct SAC and applying the 18 percent GST slab with input tax credit, or any concessional treatment where notified, helps avoid disputes and keeps the input tax credit trail clean for both service providers and customers.